Happy 4th anniversary, TWATKcox! So far, so good… we managed to post more than 150 posts in 4 years. And it doesn’t stop there.

 It all started back in 2006 or 2007 when I try to create my own blog via Friendster Blogs, prior to establishing The Kin Keihan Times more than a year later.
 My posts that time were a bunch of plain nonsense, so much for a newbie in the blogging world.
 These posts were eventually deleted (save for the last post entitled Does Looking Back Hurts, which became the [unfinished] pre-KKT post) before starting the Kin Keihan Times.

 And there I was, writing some of my personal experiences, stories and interesting short articles that were written out of emotion.
-I think some of the posts tells much about who I am.
+I think some of the posts tell much about who I am.
 To be honest, I’m getting goosebumps reading some of them, but there are a few good articles worthy of being re-posted on this blog.
 One notable example is No, Never, And I Don’t Like.

 For five years, I never thought that I’m posting some emotional nonsense and telling the entire world about how weird and emotional I was.
 Of course, I’m not getting enough readers (which didn’t matter to me anyway) so my former blog remains unnoticed.
 Even though the name of my former blog sounded catchy, I knew it’s time to get serious and start a new one.
 So it’s goodbye to the Kin Keihan Times and hello to The World According To KCOX.

 Fast forward 2017.
 The way I’m blogging now is much more different than before.
-My blog posts had improved (and still improving), and I’m about to feature some serious issues that needs to be addressed.
+My blog posts had improved (and still improving), and I’m about to feature some serious issues that need to be addressed.
 For me, blogging is more of expressing your thoughts and insights about various topics, experiences and issues through written words, raising awareness and reaching out to your readers.

 Nowadays, blogging is not just an online diary of specific knowledge.
 It is your very own personal website reaching to a wider audience by means of sharing various content–from stories and poems, personal or social commentaries… up to visual media such as photos and videos.
 There were fashion blogs, news and commentary blogs, food blogs, travel blogs… the possibilities are endless.